gsbucks/redis_mq_ruby/README.md

 RedisMQ
 =============
-Based on reliable queue pattern: http://redis.io/commands/rpoplpush
+Based on reliable queue pattern: http://redis.io/commands/rpoplpush A good post about how this can be used: http://blog.carbonfive.com/2014/04/28/micromessaging-connecting-heroku-microservices-wredis-and-rabbitmq/

-Adds RedisMQ::Server/Client to send arbitrary or JSON-RPC based messages through redis.
+Defines RedisMQ::Server/Client to send arbitrary or JSON-RPC based messages through redis.
 Supports encrypting transferred packets if you're just using redis for inter-service communication and don't want to set up a tunnel.

 Eventually I'd like it to include an executable that can easily be called on a background heroku dyno to serve these requests